Macron’s regressive diesel tax hike

 After a dissolute life working in advertising, media and the internet, I have now settled down to growing organic plants

-5 thoughts on “Macron’s regressive diesel tax hike
+5 Comments on "Macron’s regressive diesel tax hike"

 1. totally in agreement with you, Peter… as usual, all so called “progressive” measures are explained through progressive reasons but are not.